- Practical help: What to do when being (cyber) bullied

 Cyber wellness education is meant to inform stakeholders of the risks associated with the use of smartphone/mobile gadgets, internet and social media, and equip them with a framework to effectively

-- set-up a policy against abuses and guidelines on how to use said tools for value adding purposes (school admin)
+- set-up a policy against abuses and guidance on how to use said tools for value adding purposes (school admin)

 - set up procedure on how to handle bullying and cyber abuses, and how to help victims. (school admin)